KamalChafik/homelab/README.md

 - **Prometheus**: Scrapes and stores metrics from my services.
 - **Grafana**: Dashboards to visualize metrics and track system health.
+- **Uptime Kuma**: Service availability monitoring with beautiful dashboards and notifications for uptime.

 Planned additions:
 - **Loki**: Log aggregation system for Grafana.